Cognigy/Documentation/docs/en/docs/live-agent/conversation/conversation-routing.md

 [![Version badge](https://img.shields.io/badge/Updated in-v4.47-blue.svg)](../../release-notes/4.47.md)

-Live Agent provides a round-robin auto-assignment system for Conversations.
-The **Auto Assignment** setting is enabled by default.
+Live Agent provides auto-assignment system for Conversations.
+The **Auto Assignment** setting is activated by default.

 There are different scenarios for distributing conversations to human agents based on their online status and workload: